Investigating Popularity Bias Amplification in Recommender Systems Employed in the Entertainment Domain: Results and Findings

 In Figure~\ref{fig:rec_popularity}, we show the correlation between the popularity of music artists and their recommendation frequency in our Last.fm dataset.
 We see that both algorithms tend to favor popular music artists in their recommendation lists~\cite{kowald2020unfairness,kowald2021support}.
 For the sake of space, we omit the results for MovieLens and MyAnimeList, but similar results can be obtained for these domains as well~\cite{kowald2022popularity,ecir_bias_2023}.
 This means that the higher the popularity of an item, the higher is also the probability that this item is recommended.
 Next, we investigate if this item popularity bias also negatively influences user groups with little interest into popularity (i.e., our \textit{LowPop} group).

 Next, Table~\ref{tab:results} summarizes our results for the three entertainment datasets across the three user groups and the two algorithms.
 We see that the \textit{LowPop} user group always receives the statistically significant (according to a t-test with $p < 0.05$) worst accuracy results (\textit{MAE}).
 In addition, this user group also receives the most miscalibrated (\textit{MC}) and popularity biased (\textit{PL}) results, which helps to better understand the connection between accuracy and these two metrics~\cite{kowald2022popularity,ecir_bias_2023}.

-Only in the Last.fm dataset, the other user groups reach worse \textit{PL} estimates, which we attribute to the special characteristics of this dataset, namely the high number of items (see Table\ref{tab:datasets} and also~\cite{kowald2020unfairness}).
+Only in the Last.fm dataset, the other user groups reach worse \textit{PL} estimates, which we attribute to the special characteristics of this dataset, namely that the music domain is an entertainment domain with repeatedly consumed items~\cite{recsys_actr_2023,lex2020modeling,kowald2020utilizing}.
+Thus, in contrast to movies and animes, which are, in most cases, consumed only once or a few items, items in the music domain, such as artists or tracks, are typically consumed repeatedly.
+The \textit{PL} metric, however, only accounts for unique consumption patterns of items, and therefore this metric provides unintuitive results in the music domain.
+This suggest, that a weighted variant of \textit{PL} is needed, in which the popularity of an item for a given user is weighted with the number of items the user has consumed this item.
+We aim to implement and evaluate such an extended \textit{PL} metric in our future research, which we describe in the following section.